 In Becoming, published in 2018, Obama discusses everything from her childhood to her struggles being in the spotlight as the First Lady.
-In promotion for the memoir, she toured the world and sold-out arenas were treated to intimate conversations between Obama and celebrity friends like Oprah Winfrey, Sarah Jessica Parker, and Reese Witherspoon.
+In promotion for the memoir, she toured the United States and many different parts of Europe; sold-out arenas were treated to intimate conversations between Obama and celebrity friends like Oprah Winfrey, Sarah Jessica Parker, and Reese Witherspoon.

 Obama's team gathered enough behind-the-scenes footage from the I Am Becoming tour to turn it into a full-length documentary.
 While many came to love her as the co-pilot on President Barack Obama's journey, the Becoming documentary takes viewers back in time to Michelle's origin story in southside Chicago.